 Born in a family indifferent to music, Handel received critical training in Halle, Hamburg and Italy before settling in London (1712), and became a naturalized British subject in 1727.
 By then he was strongly influenced by the great composers of the Italian Baroque and the middle-German polyphonic choral tradition.
 Early years Händel-Haus (2009) – birthplace of George Frideric Handel Entrance of Teatro del Cocomero in Florence From Halle to Italy Move to London In 1712, Handel decided to settle permanently in England.
 Cannons (1717–18) Royal Academy of Music (1719–34) In 1727 Handel was commissioned to write four anthems for the Coronation ceremony of King George II.

+The J.S.
+Bach Home Page.
+Johann Sebastian Bach.
+Domenico Scarlatti: a concise biography.
 Giuseppe Domenico Scarlatti was born in Naples on October 26th, 1685.

-Jean-Philippe Rameau (French pronunciation: [ʒɑ̃filip ʁamo]; 25 September 1683 – 12 September 1764) was one of the most important French composers and music theorists of the Baroque era.
+Jean-Philippe Rameau.
+Jean-Philippe Rameau (French: [ʒɑ̃filip ʁamo]; 25 September 1683 – 12 September 1764) was one of the most important French composers and music theorists of the Baroque era.
 He replaced Jean-Baptiste Lully as the dominant composer of French opera and is also considered the leading French composer for the harpsichord of his time, alongside François Couperin.
 Little is known about Rameau's early years, and it was not until the 1720s that he won fame as a major theorist of music with his Treatise on Harmony (1722).